abeconnelly/scratch/Documentation/Tile-Library-v1.md

 NAlt -1 for overflow into SequenceAltOverflow.
 NAlt -2 for underflow?

-Maybe it's best not to overcomplicate it (any more) for now and just put all overflows into the SequenceAltOverflow array.
+Maybe it's best not to over complicate it (any more) for now and just put all overflows into the SequenceAltOverflow array.

 Alt sequences stored in the SequenceAltOverflow have the following format